What is the Statute of Limitations on Personal Injury Claims in New York?

 What Happens if I File a Lawsuit After the Statute of Limitations Has Expired?

-If you file a personal lawsuit after the statute of limitations has expired, you risk having your case dismissed without being heard.
+If you file a personal injury lawsuit after the statute of limitations has expired, you risk having your case dismissed without being heard.
 Your legal options are limited at this point and possibly exhausted.

 So, it’s recommendable that you contact experienced insurance claims lawyers in Manhattan as soon as possible after you’re injured to ensure you file the case on time.